codeforamerica/clean/README.md

 - [Install Ruby version 2.1.1](https://github.com/codeforamerica/howto/blob/master/Ruby.md)
 - Install system dependencies `pdftk` and `imagemagick` (use Homebrew on OSX or apt-get on Debian/Ubuntu)
-- Install Redis
+- Install Redis with `brew install redis`
 - Install Ruby dependencies with `bundle install`

-Set the environment variable `REDISTOGO_URL` to localhost and start your local Redis server.
+Set the environment variable `REDISTOGO_URL` to `redis://localhost:6379` and start your local Redis server with `redis-server`

 You can now run the app by running: